Using a Toon Boom Product in Trial Mode

 Rendering in Trial Mode

-Rendered frames, movies, thumbnails and other images and documents exported in trial mode will have a prominent Toon Boom watermark burnt in over them, rendering them improper for production and publishing.
+Rendered frames, movies, thumbnails and other images and documents exported in trial mode will have a prominent Toon Boom watermark burnt in over them.

 It is not possible to export Flash (.swf) or Filmbox (.fbx) movies in trial mode.

 When using Harmony in trial mode, only Harmony Stand Alone applications and features are available.
-You cannot use Harmony in trial mode to set up or connect to a Harmony Server database.
+You cannot use Harmony in trial mode to create, run, manage or connect to a Harmony Server database.

 In trial mode, it is not possible to import Flash (.swf) movies, Adobe Illustrator (.ai) projects and Photoshop Document Files (.pdf).